7 awkward questions you should ask on a first date — and 3 you really shouldn’t

 - Kar Tr/Shutterstock

 This question can be quite a smart move, because it allows the other person to be as revealing or as reserved as they like.
-According to eHarmony, it potentially gives you a glimpse of who they really are.
+According to eHarmony, it gives you a glimpse of who they really are.

-In fact, during a first date, people may be more willing to be open about who they are, what they like, and if they have any unusual habits.
+During a first date, people may be more willing to be open about who they are, what they like, and if they have any unusual habits.
 You haven’t invested in each other yet, and you have relatively little to lose.

-“Use this to your advantage,” eHarmony says.
-“Ask them to reveal something that they may not reveal otherwise….
-It’s better that you know these answers early on before you get too invested.”
+“Use this to your advantage,” eHarmony suggests.
+“Ask them to reveal something that they may not reveal otherwise … It’s better that you know these answers early on before you get too invested.”

 4. DO ask: ‘What do you think of [insert deal-breaker here]?’